yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ### Client App traverses OAuth Brokers in reverse order

-*Client App* is natively invoked by User-Interacting Authorization Server App, with the request's redirect_uri.
+*Client App* is natively invoked by *User-Interacting Authorization Server App*, with the request's redirect_uri.

 *Client App* MUST validate this url, and any url subsequently obtained via a 3xx redirect instruction, against the Allowlist it previously generated, and MUST fail if any url is not included in the Allowlist.